Current Designations of U.S. Unmanned Military Aerospace Vehicles

 22. The Q-12 design number was originally requested by the Army for the YMQ-12A, but rejected in favor of YMQ-1C.
 The Q-12 slot remained unassigned for several years, until it was filled with the allocation of RQ-12A.

-23. It is unclear, why the Q-20 slot was reused for the Avenger, when the RQ-20 designation for Puma AE is still in use.
+23. It is unclear, why the Q-20 slot was used for the Avenger, when the RQ-20 designation for Puma AE is still in use.
+However, MQ-20A is not an officially assigned MDS.

 25. XQ-58A and XQ-67A are out-of-sequence designations, where the numbers were taken from the X-series.
 When XQ-58A and XQ-67A were assigned, the numbers 58 and 67 were the next in line in the X-series.
 A plain X-58 designation was never assigned, and it's effectively certain, that X-67 will be skipped as well.